 - 1.3 Days 5 & 6: Doolin and the Cliffs of Moher

 - 3 Pin it and Start Planning Your Ireland Trip

 For a first-time visit to the Emerald Isle, I most often recommend Ireland’s “sunny Southwest”, the counties of Kerry, Limerick and Clare.

 In these three counties your family can experience some of Ireland’s most magical locations, breathtaking sights, incredible history and beautiful culture.

 For this itinerary (based on a one week vacation) I recommend arriving at Shannon Airport, if at all possible; it will save you a few hours of driving time.

-Get your rental car and begin your journey to Killarney.
+Get your rental car in Shannon and begin your self-drive journey to Killarney as you explore Ireland.
 The most popular tourist town in the Southwest, you’ll find plenty of shopping and dining centered in some of the most beautiful landscapes in the country.

 - Take a jaunting cart ride from Killarney to Ross Castle, through Killarney National Park.

 - Drive to Muckross House and Gardens.
 Tour the house and the Traditional Farms or just wander the beautiful grounds.
 Be sure to wander to Muckross Abbey where many of Ireland’s High Kings are buried.

 - Enjoy the beautiful views at Tork Waterfall and the Ladies’ View.